Company Logo - Home Link

 It also caps the fares on trips taken within a single day, making the cost cheaper than single-ticket purchases.

-Both cards cover rides on buses, trams, the London Underground (Tube), DLR, London Overground, TFL Rail, most National Rail services in London, Emirates Air Line cable car, and River Bus services (MBNA Thames Clippers).
+Both types of Oyster Cards cover rides on buses, trams, the London Underground (Tube), DLR, London Overground, TFL Rail, most National Rail services in London, Emirates Air Line cable car, and River Bus services (MBNA Thames Clippers).

-But the card never expires, and you can top it up whenever you want to or need to.
+On the plus side, the card never expires, and you can top it up (load more money) whenever you want.

 This is a photo of the London Oyster Card